KintaroAI/docs/content/en/docs/definition-of-intelligence.md

 * **For Super-Intelligence, Future Merges with Present:** To a super-intelligent being, the future may become almost as clear and determined as the present moment.
 In a sense, the future becomes an extension of the present reality for it – practically “visible” or knowable, and thus almost indistinguishable from the now.

 * **For Low Intelligence, Future Is Foggy:** For an entity with very low intelligence, the future appears hazy and uncertain.
 Such an entity might struggle to understand even basic cause-and-effect, making it nearly impossible for it to anticipate what will happen next.

+## Intelligence Can Manifest in Many Forms

+* **Many Embodiments, Same Criterion:** Intelligence can *emerge* or *manifest* in multiple forms—organisms, groups, markets, evolutionary processes, software systems, or hybrid human–machine collectives.
+The common criterion is not *what it is* but *what it does*: you **need** intelligence whenever you need to **predict and shape** the future beyond naive guessing.

+* **Instrument First, Explanation Optional:** You do **not** need to understand *how* a given intelligence works internally to use it effectively—just as nature "uses" evolution and neural circuits without a self-explanation.
+Treat intelligence as a tool and an interface to better futures; transparency is a bonus, not a prerequisite.

 ## Additional Reflections and Questions